LiorKogan/V1/README.md

   - Repetition of relationships: pairs of entities of the same pair of entity-types have relationships of the same types.
   - Type consistency: an entity's type, a relationship's type, and an action's type do not change over time.

-  Note that the property graph data model does not define types of entities, relationships, and actions, nor it defines features.
-Definitions may be part of a property graph schema (next section).
+  Note that the property graph data model does not define types of entities, relationships, and actions, nor it defines their features.
+Such definitions may be specified in a property graph schema (see next section).

 _n_-ary relationships, where _n_ > 2, are not supported, but this poses no practical limitation, as any _n_-ary relationship, _n_ > 2, can be reframed as an entity and _n_ binary relationships.
 Consider, for example, a ternary relationship, where Person _A_ sells Horse _H_ to Person _B_.
 Instead, one can reframe this data as a _Sale_ entity _S_, a _seller_ relationship from _S_ to _A_, a _buyer_ relationship from _S_ to _B_, and a _sold_ relationship from _S_ to _H_.